RakhithJK/dbeaver-cloudbeaver-wiki/AWS-IAM.md

 - DocumentDB: list DocumentDB clusters for cloud databases explorer (describeDBClusters)
 - IAM (optional): additional user/organization information read (like account organization name)

-DBeaver uses native database clients to connect and operate with most databases (see below).
-It uses AWS services only to find and database instances and configure database connection.
+CloudBeaver EE uses native database clients to connect and operate with most databases.
+It uses AWS services only to find  database instances and configure database connection.
 The only exception is DynamoDB service which is a database driver by itself.
 You can limit DynamoDB access directly in AWS console.

 ## Database authentication